Indications for: MIRAPEX ER

 See full labeling.
 Consider discontinuing if excessive daytime sleepiness or falling asleep during activities occurs.
 Monitor for drowsiness or sleepiness, orthostatic hypotension, or compulsive behaviors.
 Consider dose reduction or discontinuation if urges/compulsive behaviors develop.
 Sleep disorder.
 Psychotic disorder.
 Dyskinesia.
 Postural deformity; consider dose reduction or discontinuation if occurs.
+Potential withdrawal symptoms; monitor during and after discontinuation.
 Avoid abrupt cessation (withdraw over 1 week).
 Renal impairment.
 Elderly may have higher risk of hallucinations.
 Pregnancy.
 Nursing mothers: not recommended.

 MIRAPEX ER Classification:

 Dopamine agonist (non-ergot).

 Consider reducing concomitant levodopa dose.
 Pramipexole levels increased by cimetidine, possibly other renally-excreted basic drugs (eg, ranitidine, diltiazem, triamterene, verapamil, quinidine, quinine).
 Caution with alcohol, other CNS depressants.
 May be antagonized by dopamine antagonists (eg, neuroleptics, metoclopramide).